2023 Statistics

 • Most chickens were ready to market when they weighed just under 2 kg.
 It takes 30-34 days for chickens to reach this weight.
 These chickens are called “broilers”.

-• Manitoba has 2 federally inspected chicken processing companies – Sunrise Poultry Co. (operating as Dunn-Rite Food Products) and Exceldor Cooperative (operating as Granny’s Poultry Co-operative Ltd.).
-There are two provincially licensed companies – Waldner Meats, and Favour-Rite Meats.
+• Manitoba has 2 federally inspected chicken processing companies – Sunrise Poultry Co. (operating as Dunn-Rite Food Products) and Exceldor Cooperative (commonly known as Granny’s Poultry Co-operative Ltd.).
+There are two provincially licensed companies – Waldner Meats, and Favour-Rite Food Products Ltd.

 IN CANADA

-• Canada ranks 18th on the list of leading chicken producing countries.
-In 2021 Canada raised 1.30 billion kilograms evis.
-The United States tops the list, producing 20.15 billion kgs in 2021.
-China and Brazil are second and third with 14.70 billion kgs and 14.50 billion kgs respectively.
+• Canada ranks 19th on the list of leading chicken producing countries.
+In 2023 Canada raised 1.40 billion kilograms evis.
+The United States tops the list, producing 20.82 billion kgs in 2023.
+Brazil and China are second and third with 14.90 billion kgs and 14.80 billion kgs respectively.

-• Chicken retained its lead as the #1 meat choice in Canada with 40.3% of total meat consumption (2021).
-In the United States, chicken also leads with a 40.0% share of total meat consumption (2021).
+• Chicken retained its lead as the #1 meat choice in Canada with 41.2% of total meat consumption.
+In the United States, chicken also leads with a 41.2% share of total meat consumption.

-• Data for 2019 – 2021 is unavailable: In Canada in 2018, 59% of chicken consumed was purchased at a retail outlet.
-24% was purchased from a fast food outlet, 11% from a full service restaurant and 5% was served in hotels and institutions.
+• Data for 2019 – 2023 is unavailable: In Canada in 2018, 59% of chicken consumed was purchased at a retail outlet, 24% was purchased from a fast food outlet, 11% from a full service restaurant and 5% was served in hotels and institutions.